Updated March 19, 2019

 Glassey follows a Tabata training protocol, which is 8 reps of 20 seconds of high intensity work followed by 10 seconds of rest.
 If you’re new to stair climbing, Glassey suggests starting with the opposite: a 10-second sprint going upstairs at 80 to 90 percent of maximum effort, followed by a 20-second rest.
 Perform 8 reps or 4 minutes total and work your way up.

 Once you can complete a 4-minute cycle without struggle, move on to a 15-second sprint followed by 15 seconds of rest, and work your way down to 20 seconds of work, 10 seconds rest.

 “Push yourself and suffer a little bit in order to see results – but that means different things to different people,” Glassey said.

 “The oldest person we train is 83, and she, slowly, but surely, climbed all the way up the Columbia Center in Seattle.”

 Create a goal for yourself.

 Start small with something like, “I’m going to do 10 reps of the stairwell in my apartment building every day.”
 Or think big and register for a stair climb race up one of your local towers.

 The Big Climb in Seattle takes you up 69 flights of stairs (1,211 steps) to the top of the Columbia Center and raises money for the Leukemia and Lymphoma Society.
-In Portland, the Fight for Air Climb race allows you to climb 20, 40, 80 or 160 flights up the US Bancorp Tower (“Big Pink”) and raises money for the American Lung Association.
+In Portland, the Fight for Air Climb race allows you to climb 40 flights up the US Bancorp Tower (“Big Pink”) and raises money for the American Lung Association.

 Visit X Gym’s stair climbing site for additional training tips and race ideas.

-*Calorie burn estimates are based on a 140-pound person from the Compendium of Physical Activities.
+*Calorie burn estimates are based on a 140-pound person.